SymfonyId/symfony-docs-id/reference/configuration/security.rst

     To use this encoder, you either need to use PHP Version 5.5 or install the `ircmaxell/password-compat`_ library via Composer.

+.. versionadded:: 2.2
+    The BCrypt password encoder was introduced in Symfony 2.2.

 .. configuration-block::